lbeique/How-To-Setup-a-Minecraft-Server/docs/Install Mods.md

 Minecraft mods are a great way to add a bunch of new content to the already existing ones.
 The best thing is that it's free!
 From pokemons to cooking content, there is most likely a mod for it somewhere.

 This guide will explain the process of adding mods on your current minecraft server.

+# Install Minecraft Mods on Windows

+One of the most popular and easiest way to install and run mods is to use an application called Forge.

+1. Go to https://files.minecraftforge.net/net/minecraftforge/forge/ and click on the installer button to download the recommened version of Forge app.

+2. Go to https://www.curseforge.com/minecraft/mc-mods and download which mods you would like on your server.
+Make sure the mods you are downloading are compatible with your Forge software.

+3. Create your "mods" folder in your .minecraft directory.
+The target file directory address is: C:Users[yourname]AppDataRoaming.minecraft.

+4. With the .minecraft folder open, right-click within File Explorer and select New followed by Folder on the pop-up menu.
+Name that folder “mods.”

+    Note: If you can't find the AppData folder in your File Explorer, click View at the top of the window and make sure "Hidden Items" is checked.

+5. Now, you can move the mod that you have downloaded from Curseforge into "mods" folder in your .minecraft directory.

+6. Run your Minecraft game application and make sure you have selected the Forge account.
+This way your mods will load properly.

+Congratulations!
+Now you can start playing Minecraft with your newly added mods!